wiretap-retro/hp-mini-flex-io/README.md

 6. Power on the HP EliteDesk Mini and start pressing F9 to access the boot menu.

-7. Choose your UEFI shell boot drive from the menu.
+7. Choose your UEFI shell boot drive from the menu. (if it doesn't work, ensure Secure Boot is disabled)
 ![Boot Menu](uefi-boot.png)
 8. At the UEFI shell prompt, navigate to your storage location for the Intel Firmware files.
 Example: "fs0:" and press enter, then "cd I225" and press enter.
 Type "dir" or "ls" to view the files.
 ![UEFI Folder](uefi-folder.png)